Malavika-pradeep/my-portfolio/README.md

 - Replace Lottie files in `src/assets` (or `public/`) and update the import paths.
 - Tailwind: modify `tailwind.config.cjs` to change theme tokens or extend utilities.

-## Contributing

-If you'd like to contribute, open an issue or a pull request.
-Small improvements that are useful:

-- Add more project entries with live URLs and screenshots.
-- Improve accessibility and keyboard navigation.
-- Add tests and CI.

 Before submitting PRs, run and verify the dev server and ensure builds succeed:

 ```powershell